Jared C. Nicholson: Education

-Another of Nicholson’s top priorities has been the conditions of Lynn’s schools.
-To alleviate overcrowding, Nicholson is leading a multi-year process to build a new middle school and worked with the state legislative delegation to improve state funding for school projects to make the project feasible.
-He has also focused expanding access to quality pre-K education, with Lynn Public Schools adding 97 seats for the 2023 school year and another 118 for 2024.
-The schools also opened the Frederick Douglass Collegiate Academy on North Shore Community College’s campus, a pioneering partnership between the Lynn Public Schools and North Shore Community college that gives high school students the opportunity to attend college-level courses at no cost to them while still enrolled in high school.
-The Nicholson Administration also received approval for the purchase of a headquarters building of a bank that was downsizing to allow for the creation of additional classroom space in school building offices.
+Another of Nicholson's top priorities during his first term was the conditions of Lynn's schools.
+The Mayor also serves as the Chairperson of the School Committee of the Lynn Public Schools.
+To alleviate overcrowding, Nicholson is leading a multi-year process to build a new middle school scheduled to open in 2028 and worked with the state legislative delegation to improve state funding for school projects to make the project feasible.
+He focused on expanding access to quality pre-K education, with Lynn Public Schools adding 97 seats for the 2023 school year and another 118 for 2024.
+By 2025, the Lynn Public Schools had quadrupled the number of full-day pre-K seats and for the first time in recent memory eliminated its pre-K waitlist.